Problems solved

 Project summary

-The revamped user interface, redesigned customer journeys, and enhanced interactions provided a rejuvenated experience for the Pingit application.
+The revamped user interface, redesigned customer journeys, and enhanced interactions provided a rejuvenated experience for Pingit.
 The app received further features in the following years.
-Later in 2021, Pingit and its features were subsequently merged with the Barclays mobile app.
+Later in 2021, Pingit and its features were subsequently merged with the Barclays’ Mobile Banking app, where they contributed to the continued success and popularity of the unified app.

 Project year: 2015-2016